Reproductive rights protestors in Argentina. (AP)

 Argentina

-Even if it wasn’t the first country in Latin America to legalize abortion, Argentina is viewed by many as the launchpad for the recent abortion rights movement sweeping across other parts of the region.
-Starting in 2005, Argentina’s National Campaign for the Right to Abortion adopted the use of a green bandana—representing health—in a move that harkened back to the use of white kerchiefs used by mothers of those disappeared during the country’s dirty war.
-A decade later, activists began to don the green scarf in #NiUnaMenos (“Not one woman less”) marches that protested violence against women and femicides.
+Even though it wasn’t the first country in Latin America to legalize abortion, Argentina is viewed by many as the launchpad for the recent abortion rights movement sweeping across other parts of the region.
+Starting in 2005, Argentina’s National Campaign for the Right to Abortion adopted the use of a green bandana—representing health—in a move that harkened back to the use of white kerchiefs used by mothers of those disappeared by the country’s military dictatorship.
+A decade later, activists began to don the green scarf in #NiUnaMenos (“Not one woman fewer”) marches that protested against violence against women and femicides.
 In 2018, hundreds of thousands of Argentines took to the streets in support of decriminalizing abortion, setting off the Marea Verde, or green wave.
 The green bandana has since been used in women’s rights protests across Latin America and other parts of the world, including in recent U.S. marches in defense of Roe v.
 Wade.

 Despite the large-scale mobilizations, in August 2018, Argentina’s Senate voted down legislation that would have decriminalized abortion in the first 14 weeks of pregnancy.
 That left the country with its status quo legislation allowing abortion just in cases of rape and risks to a woman’s life.